Techy-Savage/Cyber-Secuirty/README.md

 1) Network Scanner
 2) A IP scanner to check if the host is online
 3) Port scanner
-4) A quick scan of your network. doesn't show hostname unlike the Netowork Scanner
+4) A quick scan of your network. doesn't show hostname unlike the Network Scanner
 5) The Threaded Server to control all your clients.

 Server Commands: